kawww/onervn2020/README.md

 # onervn

-Run a rvn node, you will have an asset faucet, a search engine, a qr generater and more things...
+Run a rvn node, you will have an asset faucet, a search engine, a QR code generator and more things...kawww

 1.Run a rvn node.